microsoft/vscode-tslint/tslint/README.md

 - `tslint.validateWithDefaultConfig` - validate a file for which there was no custom tslint confguration found.
 The default is `false`.

 # Release Notes
+## 0.5.25
+- Add support for quick fixing some warnings.

 ## 0.5.23
 - Updated to version 2.0 of the vscode language protocol.